SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 .. end of term/defn list

-◊ TR: I think the discussion of optional/either isn't quite correct.
-When the builder methods are listed, they describe what's discussed here.
-But in the later discussion of transformations, it looks like the difference is whether you get a binary tree or a linear search based on which things you implement.
-Based on actually running the code, the former discussion is what I actually see.

 For example, the code below defines a simple result builder that builds up an array of integers.